meyersm/superpoker/README.md

 `grunt`

-Files will be placed in /dist
+Files will be placed in dist/

+`grunt release`

+A Build Zip will be generated in release/

 ## Run locally
 `node server.js`